 Panels has a bad wrap for being inefficient.
 I've know developers brought into projects to strip out Panels to improve performance.
 Let me publicly state that Panels is NOT the cause of slow loading pages.
 Inefficient and uncached queries used within views and blocks (both custom and provided by other modules) pulled into a Panel cause long page loads.
 Creating complex pages by stacking multiple inefficient blocks, views, and tabbed displays into a page will increase page load times drastically.
 However, the maintainers of Panels noticed this and have built in an incredible caching system that let's you cache individual panes inside a panel display.
 As stated before Panels is simply a wrapper that calls content into a page.
 Using the audience example one last time, I pick and choose the members I want from the audience and tell them exactly where to stand on stage.
 That's it, it's done.
 Panels is fast and direct.

-With all that being said, there's other more efficient ways to address server performance, like apache/mysql tweaking, reverse cache, memcache and/or CDN for static files.
-Some of these advanced performance techiques are impossible to achieve on shared hosting environments.
+With all that being said, there are other more efficient ways to address server performance, like apache/mysql tweaking, reverse cache, memcache and/or CDN for static files.
+Some of these advanced performance techniques are impossible to achieve in shared hosting environments.
 You get what you pay for.